discordjs/guide/guide/preparations/README.md

 Like any other project, you should have a dedicated folder to keep it organized and manageable.

 Navigate to a place on your machine that's easy to find and reopen in the future for convenience purposes.
-Create a new folder like you normally would (for Linux or macOS, you can use `mkdir project-name` inside your terminal).
+Create a new folder like you normally would (depending on your OS, you can use `mkdir project-name` inside your terminal).
 If you already have a name you want to use for your bot, you can use that as the folder name.
 Otherwise, you may name it something like `discord-bot` for the time being \(or anything else you have in mind\).

 Once you're done making the folder, open it up (depending on your OS, you can use `cd project-name` inside your terminal).